WallarooLabs/wally/giles/README.md

 sending data.

 The Giles sender will shutdown once it has finished sending the number of messages requested.
-Upon shutdown, the sender will write out the data it sent to `sent.txt`.
+While running the sender and receiver both log the their data to `sent.txt` and `received.txt` respectively.
+The sender will shutdown when it is finished sending data.
 To shutdown the receiver, send a TERM signal to the process.
-This will cause it to write out its data and shutdown.
-Data will be written to `received.txt`.

 Currently the Giles sender sends messages in one of two way: